For the past few years, working canines have been on the front lines of the battle against the bedbug resurgence in the United States.

 Do Bedbug Dogs Work?

-A New York Times article last year highlighted the problem, with an entomology professor admitting, “Many pest control companies have the same frustration…that they often follow behind dogs that are indicating bedbugs, and they can’t find anything.”
+A New York Times article highlighted the problem, with an entomology professor conceding, “Many pest control companies have the same frustration … that they often follow behind dogs that are indicating bedbugs, and they can’t find anything.”

 Bell Environmental responded to that article by saying that it informs customers that there is no physical evidence of bedbugs even though the dog might have indicated their presence.
 The choice to exterminate is then left to the resident (or landlord).